kenan-rhoton/warhammer-report/strategy/Fyreslayers.md

 Remember that *Farsight* plus a **Runesmiter** Deepstrike probably guarantees your entire unit throwing their axes at something, but also remember that the Throwing Axes aren't particularly good.

 When you need to hit something harder, the best option will nearly always bee *Awakened Steel* for the Rend.
 In the event that you are swinging at enemies with no Save at all or have already used *Awakened Steel*, use *Searing Heat* or *Fury*, in that order.

+## Strategy

+### Army Core

+The possible cores are:
+- Vulkite Spam (Including Warrior Kinband)
+- Lords of the Lodge (with a 30-man Hearthguard Berzerkers unit)
+- Forge Brethren
+- Vostarg Lodge

+I would consider the first two to be much superior as core components, and in fact they can be combined (there is enough space in 2k for Lords of the Lodge with 30 Hearthguard + two full units of Vulkites).

+### Heroes

+TBD

+### Metagame

+TBD

+## Tactics

+TBD

+### Matchups

+TBD

+### Battleplan quirks

+TBD

+### Common combinations

+TBD

+## Buying Order

+Current plan is:
+- ~~The Chosen Axes~~
+- Start Collecting
+- Start Collecting
+- Vulkite Berzerkers x 3
+- Battlesmith
+- Vulkite Berzerkers
+- Hearthguard Berzerkers x 2
+- Auric Hearthguard x 2